jonshiach/graphics-labs/_sources/pages/08_Lighting.md

 colour = (ambient + diffuse + specular) * attenuation;
 ```

 To demonstrate the affects of applying attenuation we are going to need some more objects that are further away from the light source.
-Before the render loop define an array of position vectors
+In your `main.cpp` file before the render loop define an array of position vectors

 ```cpp
 // Specify world space object positions